As retirement comes into view, it’s time to imagine a new you for the post-work age.

 For instance, if you’re downsizing your house or vehicle, you might consider how shedding assets and acquiring new ones affect your tax position before you retire.

 If you haven’t already, now’s the time to understand how your future will be financed.
-With the help of Adam Spencer, AMP explains how you can access your super via different types of pensions, and how these compare with the government's age pension.
+Read about how you can access your super via different types of pensions, and how these compare with the government's age pension.

 Whether you’re unsure about super, tax or dealing with Centrelink, a financial adviser might be able to help.